 First, Bauer's ideas suffer from a Eurocentric view of economic growth by which he judges all other societies.
 This is historically a weak approach to understanding patterns of change since it treats specific features of the development of certain societies as having general applicability.
 To put this more abstractly, 'contingent' features are given 'necessary' status.
 Thus Bauer speaks of the individual entrepreneurial ambition and 'free trade' of the British developmental experience as though they are necessary conditions for economic growth.
-This can easily be challenged by showing that countries have experienced industrial development by very different means: for example Japan and the Soviet Union were both industrialised primarily through strong state intervention.
+This can easily be challenged by showing that countries have experienced industrial development by very different means: for example Japan and the Soviet Union were both industrialised primarily through strong state intervention, as more recently was South Korea.